Last updated: March 23rd, 2020

 If the thought of being behind the wheel while driving amongst some of the most beautiful scenery in the world gets you going, then this is the article for you.
 As world travellers that specialize in Canada travel, we’ve done some epic road trips in our lifetime, including the Australian East Coast, the Oregon Coast, California, and parts of Mexico, Malaysia, Peru, and New Zealand.
 Still, nothing compares to the 150-day road trip across Canada in 2017.
 Comprising over 27,000 kilometres of asphalt (and some dirt roads as well), we got to explore Canada from coast to coast to coast.
 However, not everyone has 150 days to dedicate to driving across Canada.
 Therefore, we wanted to dissect some of the best parts of our Canadian road trip so that you can experience a slice of Canada on your next road trip vacation.

-While there are many other road trips not listed here, as well as a variety of incredible destinations that may not include an iconic road trip, we believe these 13 itineraries below are the best road trips in the canada and a great way to design your own Canada tour.
+While there are many other road trips not listed here, as well as a variety of incredible destinations that may not include an iconic road trip, we believe these 13 itineraries below are the best road trips in Canada and a great way to design your own Canada tour.

 However, if we missed one, please let us know.